 Loss of Consortium and Loss of Companionship

-If your spouse was seriously injured or killed in a motorcycle accident caused by someone else’s negligence, you may be able to file a claim for damages for loss of consortium and loss of companionship.
+If your spouse was seriously injured or killed in a motorcycle crash caused by someone else’s negligence, you may be able to file a claim for damages for loss of consortium and loss of companionship.

 Wrongful Death Damages